On probing turbulence in core-collapse supernovae in upcoming neutrino detectors: Turbulence: Numerical ansatz

 \subsection{Revisiting previous analytical results for a simplified model of turbulence}

 In~\cite{friedland2006neutrino}, the effects of a simple model for turbulence on neutrino propagation in supernovae were studied.
-In particular, analytical estimates corresponding to neutrino flavor depolarization in the presence of a Kolmogorov-type turbulence were derived.
+In particular, analytical estimates corresponding to neutrino flavour depolarization in the presence of a Kolmogorov-type turbulence were derived.
 The authors argued that evidence from numerical simulations hints towards the development of Kolmogorov cascades due to various instabilities.
-In such a turbulence scenario, the Fourier transform of the velocity correlator has the following form, \be C(k) \equiv \int dx \langle \delta n (0) \delta n(x) \rangle e^{-ikx} = C_0 k^\alpha\,, \ee where $\alpha = - 5/3$.
+In such a turbulence scenario, the Fourier transform of the velocity correlator has the following form, \be C(k) \equiv \int dx \langle \delta n (0) \delta n(x) \rangle e^{-ikx} = C_0 k^\alpha\,, \ee where $\alpha = - 5/3$ and $C_0$ is a normalization associated with the density spectrum.
 The matter potential, $A(x)$, was assumed to be linear and turbulent random noise was introduced as \be A (x) = x + F \sum_{k=1}^{600} k^\beta \cos{\Big( kx + \phi (k) \Big)}\,, \ee where $F$ is the amplitude or normalization factor for the noise, $k$ is the mode number, $\beta = \alpha/2$, and $\phi(k)$ is a random phase which is a random value between $0$ and $2 \pi$ for every mode $k$.

-The above equation can be compared to Eq.~\eqref{eq:effpot} used in this work.
+In this section, we follow the notations used in \cite{friedland2006neutrino} to consistently compare with their results.
+The amplitude $F$ used in the above equation is similar to $C_*$ in the prior sections, while $A(x)$ is a realisation of the charged current potential $V$ in Eq.~\eqref{eq:effpot}.
+Note that $C(k)$ defines the Fourier transform of the velocity correlator, whereas $E(k)$ in Eq.\,(\ref{eq:EK}) is the power spectrum associated with our method of seeding in the turbulence.